mdn/content/files/en-us/web/api/medialist/appendmedium/index.md

 ### Parameters

 - `medium`
-  - : A string containing the medium to add.
+  - : A string containing the media query to add.

 ### Return value